nrjdalal/awesome-copilot-instructions/README.md

 ## JavaScript Developers

-`I am a JavaScript developer, and I use ESM modules.`
+`I'm a JavaScript developer and use ESM.`

 ## General Instructions

-`Don't suggest snippets in other languages unless I ask.`
+`Only suggest other languages if I ask.`